rosepups/404-Error/README.md

 # Creating Li-H Hamiltonian

-1. Firstly need to create the Hatree Fock initial state.
+Firstly we need to create the Hatree Fock initial state.
 In this code the LiH molecule was created with a bond distance of 2.5 angstrom in the single state with no charge

 ```
 from qiskit_nature.drivers import UnitsType, Molecule